egis/handbook/Cultural-Manifesto.md

 | Mentor and Coach Developers              |        |      |        |            | ✔         | ✔         |
 | Design and create developer tooling      |        |      |        |            |           | ✔         |
 | Create a technology roadmap and strategy |        |      |        |            |           | ✔         |

+✔ - Must have
+ ◯ - Nice to have
+ ● - Limited Experience
+ ●● - Practial Experience
+ ●●● - Advanced / Expert

 ### Performance Management

 * Performance is monitored by managers through day to day interaction, review of public comms and via KPI's / OKR's